-New Bedford CEA is an electricity supply program organized by the City of New Bedford to provide residents and businesses with new, City-vetted options for electricity supply.
+New Bedford CEA is a program offered by the city of New Bedford to provide new electricity supply options and more renewable energy to New Bedford residents and businesses.
 The delivery of electricity and billing for use is still completed through Eversource, so customers continue to receive one bill from the utility.

 New Bedford CEA is part of New Bedford Energy Now (NBEN), the City’s local resource providing education and guidance for energy efficiency and other energy needs to each New Bedford resident and business.